douira/resolution-editor/README.md

 ```

 PM2 will change locations with nvm when node is updated; `pm2 startup` needs to be executed after every node update with nvm.
 See [The PM2 docs](http://pm2.keymetrics.io/docs/usage/startup/)

-## How to contribute

-Thanks for wanting to contribute, that's great!
-All the info on how to contribute is in the [CONTRIBUTING file](https://github.com/douira/resolution-editor/edit/meta/CONTRIBUTING.md).

 ## Preview